The best productivity apps for time and task management

 We’d save lots of time if we didn’t have to constantly remember passwords for the myriad of accounts we have to log into in both our professional and personal lives.
 It’s easy to forget a password—especially these days when we’ve got more than ever, which also require regular updates.

 Dropbox Passwords is a powerful new password management app.
 While it might seem daunting to save all your passwords in one place, your private data is heavily encrypted and extremely secure, only you can access them.
+Passwords gives an extra layer of protection to secure personal information online.

-Add accounts to Dropbox Passwords with usernames, passwords, and any other information to need to remember, or import a CSV with all of your accounts at once.
+Add accounts to Dropbox Passwords with usernames, passwords, and any other information you need to remember, or import a CSV with all of your accounts at once.
 Dropbox Passwords can generate strong passwords for you too, so whenever it’s time to update one you don’t have to worry.
 You can create profiles for credit cards for quick and easy online shopping, and add offline data like gate codes, prescriptions, and Wi-Fi passwords.

 The app securely stores your passwords and as you sign into any account you’ve added, it’ll auto-fill the login fields for you.